-ALG was founded in 2005 and is a leading provider of accredited education to the international and domestic student market in the areas of Fitness, Sport and Recreation Management, and Massage.
+ALG was founded in 2005 and is a national provider of accredited education to the international and domestic student market in the areas of Fitness, Sport and Recreation Management, Massage Therapy and Dance Teaching.
 ALG is a Registered Training Organisation (RTO) and a national Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) provider.
 It operates through three colleges, the Australian College of Sport & Fitness, the NSW School of Massage and the Australian College of Dance, and offers Certificate III, Certificate IV and Diploma level courses.
 ALG has campuses in Sydney, Melbourne, Brisbane and Perth.

-It is proposed to leverage ALG's business infrastructure by adding new courses, further increasing its international student capacity and growing its distribution network.
+The Company proposes to leverage ALG's business infrastructure by adding new courses, further increasing its international student capacity and growing its distribution network.

-Completion of the Proposed Transaction is subject to a number of condition precedents being satisfied or waived, including the completion of a capital raising and the Company re-complying with Chapters 1 and 2 of the ASX Listing Rules.
-In accordance with the Listing Rules, the Company's securities have been suspended until it has re complied with Chapters 1 and 2 of the Listing Rules.
+Completion of the Proposed Transaction is subject to a number of condition precedents being satisfied or waived, including the completion of a Capital Raising and the Company re-complying with Chapters 1 and 2 of the Listing Rules.
+In accordance with the Listing Rules, the Company's securities have been suspended until it has re-complied with Chapters 1 and 2 of the Listing Rules.
+Shareholder approval for the Proposed Transaction, the Capital Raising and other ancillary resolutions are being sought at the upcoming Extraordinary General Meeting which will be held on 29 February 2016.

-This is a re-compliance Prospectus, which has been issued by the Company to satisfy the ASX requirements for relisting following a change to the nature and scale of the Company's activities and to raise funds amongst other things to complete the cash consideration component of the Completion Payment for the Proposed Transaction.
-The Company proposes to raise a minimum of \$5,000,000 and up to a maximum of \$10,000,000 under the Offer for the issue of up to 166,666,667 New Shares (post-Consolidation) at 6.0 cents per New Share.
+This is a re-compliance Prospectus, which has been issued by the Company to satisfy the ASX requirements for relisting following a change to the nature and scale of the Company's activities and to raise funds, amongst other things, to complete the cash consideration component of the Completion Payment for the Proposed Transaction.
+The Company proposes to issue a minimum of 166,666,666 New Shares to raise \$10,000,000 and up to a maximum of 200,000,000 New Shares to raise up to \$12,000,000 under the Offer at \$0.06 per New Share and a minimum of 55,555,555 New Options and up to a maximum of 66,666,666 New Options, to each subscribe for one (1) Share in the Company with each New Option exercisable at \$0.06 on or before 30 June 2018.

-On behalf of my fellow Directors, I invite you to subscribe for New Shares in UCW and look forward to working to deliver its anticipated success.
+On behalf of my fellow Directors, I invite you to subscribe for New Shares and New Options in UCW and look forward to working to deliver its anticipated success.
 However, before making an investment decision, please read this Prospectus thoroughly and seek financial or other advice should you so require.